 Advent season features the colour purple, as purple symbolises anticipation and preparation.
 Traditionally, four purple candles are used, however it is now common to have white candles, or even red.
 The candles are typically set in a table candelabra, either in a circle or a row, and placed on a table or in a window.
 A decorative plate is sometimes used with the base decorated with tinsel or baubles.

-A more recent tradition is the Advent or Christmas calendar.
-The calendars start a countdown from the 1st of December to the 24th.
-Every day a pocket of goodies, toys or special messages, awaits.
-Advent calendars are usually wall hangings with pockets, however, there are also many modern varieties such as matchboxes with draws, a string of mini stockings dressing windows or a hanging clothesline with pegs.
+The Christmas Calendar is a feature of Advent season.
+Calendars start a countdown from the 1st of December to the 24th.
+Every day a surprise of goodies, toys or special messages, awaits.
+Advent calendars are usually wall hangings with pockets, however, there are also many modern varieties such as matchboxes with draws, a string of mini-stockings dressing windows, or a hanging clothesline with pegs.
 A most recent addition is a string of gingerbread, each cookie with the number of the day, to be eaten.

-A traditional Advent calendar is made with an orange and cloves.
+A more traditional Advent calendar is made with an orange and cloves.
 24 cloves are spiked into the orange, which makes a yummy Christmasy smell.
-Each day a clove is taken out and when there are none left you’ll know tomorrow is Christmas Day.
-These calendars are popular in Norway as they have a rustic feel and are perfect to rest in table wreaths, to put on the dinning table or with Christmas platters.
+Each day a clove is taken out and when there are none left in the orange, you’ll know tomorrow is Christmas Day.
+These calendars are popular in Norway as they smell delicious and rest perfectly in table wreaths or Christmas platters

 - 1 lovely smelling orange